DevExpress/XPO/Tutorials/WinForms/Classic/create-persistent-classes-and-connect-xpo-to-database.md

     ```
     **See also:**
     [XPO Classes Comparison](https://docs.devexpress.com/XPO/3311/concepts/xpo-classes-comparison)
 * Add the `FirstName` and `LastName` properties to the `Customer` class.
-XPO maps these proeprties to columns in the Customer table.
+XPO maps these properties to columns in the Customer table.
     ```csharp
     public string FirstName {
         get { return fFirstName; }